shubhankarohri/ai-software-engineer-agent/README.md

 # AI Software Engineer Agent

-An autonomous AI system that analyzes, understands, and reasons about software repositories using static analysis, dependency graphs, semantic search, and Retrieval-Augmented Generation (RAG).
+An autonomous AI system that analyzes, understands, and reasons about software repositories using static analysis, dependency graphs, semantic search, Retrieval-Augmented Generation (RAG), and auto-generated architecture diagrams.

-## Features

-- Clone and analyze GitHub repositories
-- Detect programming languages, frameworks, and project structure
-- Generate repository manifests
-- Parse source code into an AST knowledge base
-- Store repository intelligence in SQLite
-- Build dependency and inheritance graphs
-- Detect circular dependencies and architectural bottlenecks
-- Generate interactive repository visualizations
-- Perform semantic code search using Sentence Transformers
-- Build FAISS vector indexes for natural language code retrieval
-- Answer repository questions using Retrieval-Augmented Generation (RAG)

 ---